lfit/releng-global-jjb/docs/jjb/lf-c-cpp-jobs.rst

 CMake Sonar
 -----------

-Sonar job which runs cmake && make then publishes to Sonar.
+The Sonar job installs a Sonar Scanner and a Sonar build wrapper, runs cmake && make with the build wrapper, runs the scanner, and publishes the results to SonarCloud.
+Optionally runs a shell script before the build to allow installing prerequisites.

-This job purposely runs on the master branch as there are configuration needed to support multi-branch.
+This job purposely runs on the master branch only because the basic SonarCloud configuration does not support multi-branch.

 :Template Names: